pablo-campos/foursquare-sample/README.md

-This a Foursquare Project Sample
+This is a Foursquare Project Sample

 A few enhancements to keep in mind:
 * Better data persistance.